oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

 To compile the sample programs in the sample\_code/jdbc directory, use the relevant TimesTen supported Java compiler for your platform (eg Sun, HP, JRocket or IBM JDK) to compile each sample program.
 Refer to the [OracleTimesTen In-Memory Database Installation Guide](https://docs.oracle.com/cd/E21901_01/timesten.1122/e21632/toc.htm) for the list of supported JDKs for your preferred platform.

 For JDK 11, 17, 21, and 25, the TimesTen JDBC JAR is timesten_home/install/lib/ttjdbc<jdk_version>.jar, where <jdk_version> indicates the JDK version, 11, 17, 21, or 25, for example, ttjdbc25.jar for JDK 25.
-The JAR is also packaged as a Java module with the Java module name, timesten.jdbc, so you can use it for module compilation, if your JDK supports module.
+The JDBC JARs are also packaged as a Java module with the Java module name **timesten.jdbc** and JMS/XLA JAR (timestenjmsxla.jar) too with module name **timesten.jmsxla** so you can use both for module compilation (import them in module-info.java), if your JDK supports modules.

 ### Compile with JDK 11, 17 and 21